 - Incubators and Accelerators

-The Innovation Corridor will be a highly accessible and hyper-connected hub supporting emerging technologies and entrepreneurs, enterprise partners, and governmental entities.
+The Innovation Corridor is a highly accessible and hyper-connected hub supporting emerging technologies and entrepreneurs, enterprise partners, and governmental entities.

-Achieving dominance in emerging technologies is the world’s most important battle for economic power.- The Eurasia Group Annual Report (January 2, 2018)
+Achieving dominance in emerging technologies is the world’s most important battle for economic power.

 Catalyzing Cross-Industry Collaboration